Value-added material (VAM) - Prime Video Tech Docs

 Supported VAM types

 Prime Video supports delivery of trailer and bonus content.
-These are differentiated upon metadata delivery: you must provide a “promotion” value for trailers and a “supplemental” value for bonus content.
+These are differentiated upon MEC, MMC, and EMA delivery.
 Categorizing these correctly is essential, because it drives the storefront experiences by accurately placing each VAM in the appropriate spot on the title display page.

 • Trailers